Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Firmware/🌽 Bootstrap (Boot) & Bootloader/Bootstrap (Boot) & Bootloader.md

 ## Intro
 ### Booting
-In [computing](https://en.wikipedia.org/wiki/Computing "Computing"), **booting** is the process of starting a [computer](https://en.wikipedia.org/wiki/Computer "Computer") as initiated via [hardware](https://en.wikipedia.org/wiki/Computer_hardware "Computer hardware")such as a button or by a [software](https://en.wikipedia.org/wiki/Software "Software") command.
+In [computing](https://en.wikipedia.org/wiki/Computing "Computing"), **booting** is the process of starting a [computer](https://en.wikipedia.org/wiki/Computer "Computer") as initiated via [hardware](https://en.wikipedia.org/wiki/Computer_hardware "Computer hardware") such as a button or by a [software](https://en.wikipedia.org/wiki/Software "Software") command.
 After it is switched on, a computer's [central processing unit](https://en.wikipedia.org/wiki/Central_processing_unit "Central processing unit") (CPU) has no software in its [main memory](https://en.wikipedia.org/wiki/Main_memory "Main memory"), so some process must load software into memory before it can be executed.
 This may be done by hardware or [firmware](https://en.wikipedia.org/wiki/Firmware "Firmware") in the CPU, or by a separate processor in the computer system.

 **Boot** is short for **[_bootstrap_](https://en.wikipedia.org/wiki/Bootstrapping "Bootstrapping")** or **bootstrap load** and derives from the phrase _[to pull oneself up by one's bootstraps](https://en.wikipedia.org/wiki/Bootstrapping#Etymology "Bootstrapping")_.
 The usage calls attention to the requirement that, if most software is loaded onto a computer by other software already running on the computer, some mechanism must exist to load the initial software onto the computer.
 Early computers used a variety of ad-hoc methods to get a small program into memory to solve this problem.
 The invention of [read-only memory](https://en.wikipedia.org/wiki/Read-only_memory "Read-only memory") (ROM) of various types solved this paradox by allowing computers to be shipped with a start up program that could not be erased.
 Growth in the capacity of ROM has allowed ever more elaborate start up procedures to be implemented.